 Over one-fifth of Dublin Bay water users become ill, pressure group claims

-Deterioration of water quality ‘a significant risk to swimmers’, says SOS Dublin Bay
+SOS Dublin Bay says 8.9m cubic metres of untreated sewage discharged over four years

-Copernicus Sentinel-2 satellite data showing Ringsend Waste Water Treatment Plant on October 10th, 2020, when Irish Water reported over 75,000 cubic metres of storm runoff was discharged into Dublin Bay.
+Copernicus Sentinel-2 satellite data image of Ringsend Waste Water Treatment Plant on October 10th, 2020, showing the discharge of what is reported to have been more than 75,000 cubic metres of storm run-off by Irish Water into Dublin Bay.
+Processed by ESA/TechWorks Marine

 More than a fifth of people who come into contact with the water in Dublin Bay through swimming or water sports become ill, according to a pressure group.